smithjd/sql-pet/docs/11a-elementary-queries.md

 FROM "rental"
 GROUP BY "staff_id";
 ```
-Rmarkdown stored that query result in a tibble:
+Rmarkdown stores that query result in a tibble which can be printed by referring to it:

 ```r
 query_results